maarten-pennings/howto/c64functions/readme.md

 We used POWERMON to dump the BASIC program and variables.
-The below hex numbers are annotated with `*` to denote the begin and end of the two areas (BASIC program and variables).
+The below hex numbers are annotated with `*` to denote the begin and end of the two areas (BASIC program and variables), see lines 0800, 08B8 and 08E0.
 The symbol `/` separates BASIC lines respectively variables.

 ```txt
 :0800 00*1D 08 64 00 81 41 B2  ...D..aR